 Switching jobs is a very normal phenomenon and you do not have to stress over the Form 16 in such conditions.

 All you have to do is ask all your previous employers (within a year) to issue your Form 16.
-In the case of multiple Form 16 documents, the tax computation would be made after considering every Form 16 document.
+In which case, you’ll have multiple Form 16 documents, the tax computation would be made after considering every Form 16 document.

 Yes, it is that simple!